kpfoser/data-course-project/codebook.md

 #Rename ID to activity name

-Group the activity column of dataSet as "act_group", then rename each levels with 2nd column of activity_levels.
-Finally apply the renamed "act_group" to Data's activity column. act_group : factored activity column of Data
+Group the activity column of dataSet as "act_group", then rename each levels with 2nd column of activity_levels then apply the renamed "act_group" to Data's activity column.

+act_group : factored activity column of Data

-#Output tidy data as tidydata.csv
+#Output tidy data as tidydata.txt

 Data is aggregated to create tidy data.
 It will also add [mean of] to each column labels for better description.
 Finally output the data as "tidydata.csv"